The Healthy Living Plan Blog using Logosynthesis®

 Recovering from coronavirus using Logosynthesis

 Amber is recovering from coronavirus Amber joined our Zoom session out of breath.
 She had tested negative two days earlier but still experienced difficulty breathing any time she walked.
 She had no breathing issues prior to covid and she ‘knew’ that she may still be recovering, yet she felt annoyed.
-She was trying not to panic but she was definitely concerned about long term symptoms from the virus.
-She could feel the tightness in her chest.
-‘I don’t want to … Read More
+Amber was trying not to panic but she was definitely concerned about long term symptoms from the virus.
+Also, Amber could feel the tightness in her chest.
+‘I don’t want … Read More

 Times of war are distressing.
-Not only does war upset stability in the world around us.
-War upsets our inner stability.
+Not only does war upset stability in the world around us but war also upsets our inner stability.
 For Kay, Logosynthesis is the best way to reduce stress and to feel calmer.
 ‘Now there is a very special stress for me here in Germany.
 I know I have to be stable for my family and my students and yet I am really worried.
 I don’t feel calm.
-I feel the stress in my body, especially my shoulders.’ … Read More
+I feel the stress in my body, especially … Read More

 Are you feeling stuck with symptoms of Long Covid?